hardentools/hardentools/testplan.md

 **Expected result after hardening:**

-* Executable is not executed, user is not asked anything
+* Executable is not executed; user is not asked anything

 ## Acrobat Reader